measurement-kit/measurement-kit/include/measurement_kit/README.md

 ```

 Where `<orig_key>` is the key that failure and `<failure_string>` is an
 error providing some additional information.
+Note that both fields MAY
+be base64 encoded if they're not JSON serialisable.

 - `"failure.asn_lookup"`: (object) There was a failure attempting to lookup the
   user autonomous system number.
 The JSON returned by this event is like: